OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/nastran/README.txt

                nastran_id="1",
                nastran_fieldnum=3)

-Note that the nastran_card (the keyword) and the id must be strings, while the fieldnum must be an integer.
+Note that the Nastran_card (the keyword) and the id must be strings, while the fieldnum must be an integer.

- - Parsing nastran's output
+ - Parsing Nastran's output

-The goal is to set output variables to certain values in nastran's output.
-As with nastran's input, there are two ways of going about it: one involves instructing the parser to pick out a certain location denoted by its distance from a certain anchor; the other attempts to intelligently parse the grid structure that most pages of output have.
+The goal is to set output variables to certain values in Nastran's output.
+As with Nastran's input, there are two ways of going about it: one involves instructing the parser to pick out a certain location denoted by its distance from a certain anchor; the other attempts to intelligently parse the grid structure that most pages of output have.
 The second way will not work for every case, but is a much cleaner solution if it works.

  * NastranOutput (the crude way)